The Department of Energy, Environmental & Chemical Engineering (EECE) offers PhD, MS, BS, and Master of Engineering degrees.

 PhD in Energy, Environmental & Chemical Engineering (Requirements after the BS Degree)

-- Qualifying Examination taken in May of first year of study:
+- Qualifying Examination taken in May of first year of study

 - Proposal defense (within 18 months of passing the qualifying examination).
-A Committee of at least six faculty members, including two from outside of the department, will be formed in consultation with the student's adviser.
+A Committee of at least six faculty members, including two from outside of the department, will be formed in consultation with the student's advisor.

 - Thesis defense

 Master of Engineering in Energy, Environmental & Chemical Engineering

 This is a coursework based Masters Program requiring 30 credits.
 A full-time student could complete the degree program in 12 months.
 Part-time students will require a longer duration.
 The curriculum is geared to enhance skill sets for practice in industry.
 Courses required for this program will provide a broader background in project management, business, leadership and entrepreneurship.
 Students can choose a set of electives to obtain certificates in specialized tracks:

 - Technology for Environmental Public Health & International Development

 - Energy & Environmental Management